Grêmio FBPA: Geral do Grêmio

 The largest group of Grêmio supporters is Geral do Grêmio, the first and largest Brazilian barra brava, movement similar to European ultras and Brazil's own torcidas organizadas, but with unique characteristics of Latin America.
 The group was created during the year 2001 with Grêmio fans watching games from the seats behind the southern goal at Estádio Olímpico Monumental (an area of the stands called "Geral", as in "general", where tickets had lower costs).
 The fans were inspired by neighbouring Argentina's and Uruguay's hinchadas and barras bravas, an experience coming from trips to Copa Libertadores away games and cultural links between Rio Grande do Sul and those countries.
 As well a period of decadence of Grêmio's traditional Brazilian-style torcidas organizadas in the 1990s.
 Over the following years, more people joined the movement, and they decided to collectively call themselves by the name of the area from where they watched the games.
 A unique and traditional feature of the crowd is running down the stand (a movement called the "avalanche"), pressing against the fence when a goal is scored as a way to also embrace the players in celebration.

 Being a barra brava, the Geral do Grêmio has differences with the ultras and the torcidas organizadas.
 They are a free membership group (which means that they do not charge a monthly fee), do not have their own uniforms, nor control over who participates.
 On games they bring a band consisting of percussion and brass instruments, dictating the rhythm of the chants throughout the game, never stopping or sitting.
 Banners and flags are exhibited in the length of the sector in which they are located inside the stadium, bringing a unique identity to their supporters.
 Also, wherever possible, they use flare, smoke bombs, fire extinguishers, among other materials to encourage the team on the field.
 In the Arena do Grêmio, which opened in December 2012, the lower northern stand was built with no chairs, with the Geral crowd and its "avalanche" celebration in mind.
 However, in January 2013 on a game against L.D.U.
 Quito the avalanche resulted on the fence breaking and many fans falling into the trench that separated the stands from the pitch.
 Safety barriers were installed to make the avalanche impossible.

-The Geral enjoys good relationships with some other torcidas organizadas in Brazil, but due the inspiration on the platinean barra bravas, the Geral has a strong bond with Nacional's La Banda Del Parque.
+The Geral enjoys good relationships with some other torcidas organizadas in Brazil, but due to the inspiration on the platinean barra bravas, the Geral has a strong bond with Nacional's La Banda Del Parque.
 Members of both groups frequently do confraternizations together, and members frequently attend each other's games.